ansys/pydpf-core/docs/source/user_guide/operators.rst

 transferring any data from DPF to Python until DPF arrives at the solution data that you want.

+A DPF operator can be licensed, meaning it requires a license checkout to run.
+The license type can be specific, or amongst a given list, and is defined at the operator level.
+For more information about the DPF licensing logic, see :ref:`user_guide_server_context`.

 The library of DPF operators is large and includes file readers and mathematical, geometrical, and logical transformations.
 For more information on this library, which is progressively enhanced, see :ref:`ref_dpf_operators_reference`.